danbev/learning-nodejs/README.md

 EVP I think stands for envelope and has a number of high level cryptographic functions.

+#### CNNIC
+China Internet Network Information Center (CNNIC) is referenced in some code.
+It is a Certificate Authority (may be other things as well).

 #### Signed Public Key and Challenge (SPKAC)
 Also known as Netscape SPKI.